antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ## Data load

-In this section we load data that is used in the rest of the document.
+In this section we load data that is used in the rest of the chapter.
 The text data was obtained through WL's repository, transformed in a certain more convenient form, and uploaded to GitHub.

 The text summarization and plots are done through `LSAMon`, which in turn uses the function RecordsSummary from the package ["MathematicaForPredictionUtilities.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/MathematicaForPredictionUtilities.m), [[AAp7](https://github.com/antononcube/MathematicaForPrediction/blob/master/MathematicaForPredictionUtilities.m)].